Returning Adult Students

 Still feeling overwhelmed?

-If you still feel like you are struggling and/or not receiving the support you need, please contact CAPS to schedule an initial consultation appointment to discuss your concerns.
-Trained professionals can provide support and unbiased advice on how to best manage your daily stressors.
-Check out our FAQ page to find out how to schedule an initial consultation appointment.
+If you still feel like you are struggling and/or not receiving the support you need, please visit CAPS.
+Initial appointments are available on a walk-in basis.
+Trained professionals will discuss your concerns and provide support and an objective perspective on how to best manage your daily stressors.